 At the Sydney Airport, international flights arrive at Terminal 1.
-After passing through immigration and collecting your baggage, make your way to the domestic terminal for your domestic connection to Launceston, this means you will have to take a bus or taxi (we therefore recommend you fly to Melbourne Airport instead of Sydney, if you can).
+At the Melbourne Airport, international flights arrive at Terminal 2.
+After passing through immigration and collecting your baggage, make your way the domestic terminal for your domestic connection to Launceston.